advanced-cropper/vue-advanced-cropper/example/docs/introduction/under-the-hood.md

 1. If there is `width` or `height` field in the transform generate the box by `approximiatedSize` algorithm that creates the box with width and height similar to given one with respect to the limitations (aspect ratio, maximum and minimum values of one).
-After that cropper tries to return the box to its previous coordinates with respect to limitations returns by `coordinatesLimits`, but not visible area (i.e. stencil can leave the current visible area).
+After that cropper tries to return the box to its previous coordinates with respect to limitations returns by `positionRestrictions`, but not visible area (i.e. stencil can leave the current visible area).

 2. If there is `left` or `top` field in the transform cropper moves box to given coordinates.
-Yet again, with respect to `coordinatesLimits`, but not `visibleArea`.
+Yet again, with respect to `positionRestrictions`, but not `visibleArea`.

-After all transformations, if `autoZoom` parameter is set, apply autozoom algorithm to transform visible area in such way that coordinates fits into it.
+After all transformations, if `autoZoom` parameter is set, apply auto zoom algorithm to transform visible area in such way that coordinates fits into it.

 At the end, this method calls `onChangeCoordinates` method, that updates internal coordinates and emit corresponding event.